wp-plugins/gm-block-bots/readme.txt

 == Screenshots ==

-1. Activation link
+1. Activation link.
 There are no other screenshots, because the plugin works silently behind the scenes.